carpenter-yan/kg-note/docs/spring/framework/3-extend/extend-5-postFactory.md

     // Do not initialize FactoryBeans here: We need to leave all regular beans
     // uninitialized to let the bean factory post-processors apply to them!
+    //2 对BeanFactoryPostProcessor
     String[] postProcessorNames =
             beanFactory.getBeanNamesForType(BeanFactoryPostProcessor.class, true, false);

-    // Separate between BeanFactoryPostProcessors that implement PriorityOrdered,
-    // Ordered, and the rest.
+    //2.1 Separate between BeanFactoryPostProcessors that implement PriorityOrdered, Ordered, and the rest.
     List<BeanFactoryPostProcessor> priorityOrderedPostProcessors = new ArrayList<BeanFactoryPostProcessor>();
     List<String> orderedPostProcessorNames = new ArrayList<String>();
     List<String> nonOrderedPostProcessorNames = new ArrayList<String>();